-As we emerge into this brave, new, mildly apocalyptic world, I’m acutely aware of the tension, the way my skin feels pulled too tightly over my bones, and how our collective defaults have become more defensive and fearful, less curious and soft.
-I can’t help but be affected by the raging upheaval and grief, but also know somehow that these are a necessary part of the wrenching transformation that is surviving a global pandemic.
-It can all feel so pressurized, this expanding and contracting and stretching into our new selves, our shifting communities, our redesigned relationships, and re-imagined workplaces.
+As we step into this brave, new, slightly post-apocalyptic world, I'm very aware of the tension, the way my skin feels pulled too tightly over my bones, and how our defaults as a group have become more defensive and fearful and less curious and soft.
+I can’t help but be affected by the raging upheaval and grief, but I also know somehow that these are a necessary part of the wrenching transformation that is surviving a global pandemic.
+It can all feel so pressurized, this expanding and contracting and stretching into our new selves, our shifting communities, our redesigned relationships, and our reimagined workplaces.

 Because really, there’s no escape from this seismic cultural shifting, no playbook for navigating such a time as this.
-We’re charting a course through unfamiliar territory and sometimes, the best I can do is stumble around and figure out how to take care of myself, how to get my footing in such an unsteady time.
+We’re charting a course through unfamiliar territory, and sometimes the best I can do is stumble around and figure out how to take care of myself and how to get my footing in such an unsteady time.
 It’s not always easy, but it is always worth it.

 Where To Start